rohan8789/capstone/README.md

 Project Walk through:

 1. We have 3 Dashboards: Public, NGO, Admin.
    a.
 Respective routes are kept private until user is loggedIn.
    b.
 Each Dashboard and its details persists on page reload.
    c.
 One-to-many relation is established between user and training program form and NGO and its NGO registration form as well.
    d.
 One-to-one relation between admin-user.
+   e.
+User/admin/NGOs login as well as their dashboard persists.
+   f. tried to maintain ACID properties with the help of transactions while writing database queries.